 Air-Freighted 2015 Harvest Extra Virgin Olive Oils

 Pre-order now for December delivery

 Olio nuovo is the first extra virgin olive oil to be released each year, meant to be enjoyed as soon as it comes out of the centrifuge.
-These freshly pressed oils are vibrant green in color, with silken texture, robust, spicy flavor and aromas of artichoke, black pepper, green apple and freshly cut grass.
-In short, olio nuovo is olive oil in its most intense, raw state... the ultimate condiment.
+These freshly pressed oils are vibrant green in color with a fresh, robust taste.
+In short, olio nuovo is olive oil in its most intense, raw state . . . the ultimate condiment.
 Use it lavishly and as soon as possible.

 - = Award Winner